CumulusNetworks/docs/content/cumulus-netq-33/Get-Started/NetQ-Basics/DC-Deploy-Arch.md

 {{<notice note>}}

-Cumulus NetQ operates over layer 3, and can be used in both layer 2 bridged and layer 3 routed environments.
+NetQ operates over layer 3, and can be used in both layer 2 bridged and layer 3 routed environments.
 Cumulus Networks always recommends layer 3 routed environments whenever possible.